Published on August 7th, 2014 | by Joshua S Hill0

 When reached for comment, Vivint Solar declined to shed any light on the matter.

-GTM Research claim that Vivint Solar is only second to SolarCity in US residential solar installation over the last few quarters — though the distance between the two is extreme, at 29%.
+GTM Research claim that Vivint Solar is only second to SolarCity in US residential solar installation over the last few quarters — though the distance between the two is extreme.

 According to Reuters, Vivint is working with a group of banks, including Goldman Sachs Group, on the proposed offering.
 Vivint, acquired by Blackstone for more than $2 billion in September of 2012, is said to be taking advantage of the Jumpstart Our Business Startups Act which aims to encourage funding for small business opportunities by easing SEC regulations.